yogeshwaranm-turing/amazon-agentic/envs/finance_experts/tools/interface_4/policy.md

 ## Portfolio Holding Management

-Verify that approval is present using approval_lookup (Fund Manager approval required).
+Verify that approval is present using verify_approval (Fund Manager approval required).
 For creation: obtain portfolio_id, fund_id, quantity, cost_basis, and fund_manager_approval from (1); create using address_portfolio_holding.
-For updates: obtain holding_id, change set (e.g., quantity, cost_basis), and approval_code; verify approval context using approval_lookup (Fund Manager approval required); update using address_portfolio_holding.
+For updates: obtain holding_id, change set (e.g., quantity, cost_basis), and approval_code; verify approval context using verify_approval (Fund Manager approval required); update using address_portfolio_holding.
 Create audit entries using record_new_audit_trail.

-**Halt, and use transfer_to_human if you receive the following errors; otherwise complete the SOP:**
+**Halt, and use handover_to_human if you receive the following errors; otherwise complete the SOP:**
 - Portfolio or fund not found
 - Portfolio not active
 - Fund already held in portfolio (for creation)